pypa/cibuildwheel/docs/options.md

 You must set this variable to pass variables to Linux builds (since they execute in a Docker container).
 It also works for the other platforms.

+On Linux, host environment variables are available inside the Docker container with a `HOST_` prefix.

 You can use `$PATH` syntax to insert other variables, or the `$(pwd)` syntax to insert the output of other shell commands.

 To specify more than one environment variable, separate the assignments by spaces.